• Skip to primary navigation

 BBQ Smoked Chicken Breasts on wood board

-Tender, juicy Smoked Chicken Breasts with a homemade BBQ Dry Rub that are smoked to perfection.
-These chicken breasts are so easy to make and healthy.
-They make a great dinner paired with a vegetable, perfect for meal prep or topping a salad with!
-A great, easy smoker recipe that anyone can make even the most novice smoker.
+Tender, juicy Smoked Chicken Breasts with a homemade BBQ Dry Rub that are smoked to perfection on the Traeger grill.
+These chicken breasts are healthy and so easy to make.
+They make a great dinner paired with a vegetable, are perfect for meal prep or adding to a salad!
+A great, easy smoker recipe that anyone can make, even the most novice smoker.

 White plate with a sliced smoked chicken breasts on it